So, you're planning (or needing) to have a dental procedure?

 Taking the example above, let's say you have a policy that pays 80% of your bill, but you've used up all but $1000 of your maximum reimbursement.

 If the dentist or oral surgeon charges you $2800, Green Shield is responsible for $2240, which is 80%.
 This leaves you to pay $560.
 But if you only have $1000 left allotted for your medical care, they will pay the $1000 from the $2240 they are responsible for.
 This means you're left to pay the $560 plus $1240.
 This will make your total bill due $1800, even with your insurance.

 Green Shield Will Not Pay for Cosmetic Dentistry

-If you are having something put in purely for cosmetic purposes, this is not covered by Green Shield.
+If you are having a procedure done purely for cosmetic purposes, this is not covered by Green Shield.
 This means they will not cover implants, teeth to fill spaces or things like tooth whitening or straightening.
 If there is a medical need for this procedure, Green Shield may consider it.

 Green Shield Does Cover Accidents

-If are in an accident and knock out a few of your teeth or need dental work redone as a result of an accident, Green Shield will cover reasonable costs.
+Green Shield will cover dental work as a result of an accident, at very reasonable costs.
 The insurance company will decide what is meant by reasonable costs.

 What Green Shield Will Not Cover